Saturday, 8 September 2012

 A morning of mist and fields ....

-I got under way at 10:00am and made my way onto the high-street of Bream.
-My intention was to use a public toilet next to the library which I remembered from my last visit and to fill my water camel from the sink, but it was firmly locked so I walked on and found the local mini-supermarket.
-I bought a litre of water and then retired to a convenient bench overlooking what looked like a bowling green.
-I was re-sealing my camel when a local woman shuffled up to me and greeted me loudly, going on about the morning’s weather before I had a chance to respond.
-I don’t mean this maliciously, but I picked up fairly quickly from how instantly familiar she was with me and also that she was dressed a little strangely, that she was probably somebody with a borderline learning disability.
-Be that as it may, she was a very pleasant lady and she rattled guilelessly on at me about what a terrible two years it had been for her, what with her health and losing her Dad.
-We had a bit of a natter and then she hefted up her oversized and wrongly buttoned overcoat, so that the lapels rose to just under her eyes.
+Under way by ten o'clock.
+I made my way onto the Bream high-street intending to use the public toilet next to the library and fill my water camel from the sink, but it was firmly locked.
+I walked on to the local mini-supermarket, bought a litre of water and retired to a convenient bench overlooking what appeared to be a bowling green.
+I was re-sealing the camel when a local woman shuffled up and greeted me loudly, launching immediately into observations about the morning's weather before I could respond.
+I picked up fairly quickly from her instant familiarity and her clothing — a large overcoat buttoned wrongly, the lapels rising to just below her eyes — that she was probably someone with a borderline learning disability.
+She was a very pleasant lady regardless and rattled guilelessly on about what a terrible two years she had had, what with her health and losing her dad.

-“Well – I’d best do my shopping,” she boomed at me and then smiled, “It’s been a pleasure to meet you!”
-She held out a meaty hand and shook mine, nodding emphatically as if we had just clinched a mutually satisfying deal.
-Then she shuffled away and I turned to look in the opposite direction, where my own day’s dealings were to take me.
+"Well — I'd best do my shopping," she boomed, and then smiled.
+"It's been a pleasure to meet you!"
+She held out a meaty hand and shook mine with emphasis, nodding as if we had just clinched a mutually satisfying deal.
+Then she shuffled away, and I turned to look in the direction my own day's dealings were to take me.

 My first campsite at Bream, the one that did for my air mattress

-My reflections were abruptly interrupted by a sound which is guaranteed to make any walker nervous when on a narrow road; the approach of heavy machinery.
-I turned back to look and my eyes must have widened, as the beast approaching me was an impressive monster of yellow metal and gigantic tyres.
-It looked like some kind of digging apparatus and it was closing in on me with unnerving speed, the driver a remote figure sat in a glass cabin above me.
-I had nowhere to go and just shrank into the hedge and embankment as much as I could.
-As I recall, the driver barely slowed down as he bore down on me and I genuinely began to worry; this massive vehicle took up the entire lane.
-I looked up imploringly at the man behind the glass and was not at all heartened.
-He didn’t acknowledge me in the slightest and stared steadfastly ahead.
-Worse, the heavy-browed creature in charge looked like he had left school at the age of 14 still not having graduated from using crayons to write with.
-One of the tyres scraped my leg as it rolled interminably by and I tried to embed myself into the hedge.
-“Fuck off!”
-I shouted, fear making me react uselessly.
-My relief was considerable when the contraption roared away, a relief tinged with extreme annoyance.
-The bastard hadn’t taken any care at all.
+My reflections were interrupted by a sound that always makes a walker nervous on a narrow road: the approach of heavy machinery.
+I turned and my eyes must have widened.
+What was bearing down on me was an impressive monster of yellow metal and gigantic tyres — some kind of digging apparatus, closing in at unnerving speed, the driver a remote figure in a glass cabin some distance above me.
+I had nowhere to go and shrank into the hedge as completely as I could.
+The driver barely slowed as he bore down on me.
+I looked up at him imploringly.
+He didn't acknowledge me in the slightest and stared steadfastly ahead — a heavy-browed individual who looked as if he had left school at fourteen still not having graduated from writing with crayons.
+One of the tyres scraped my leg as it rolled by and I tried to press myself further into the vegetation.

-Once I had extracted myself from the local flora and pulled myself together I plodded on, the route taking me at first gradually downwards again and then with a sudden plunge to another T-junction of lanes.
-I turned right and found myself on the route of the Gloucestershire Way, which took me around a disused quarry.
-I turned right again, this time upwards at a fork in the track which led me to a place I remembered stopping at previously.
+I extracted myself from the hedge and pressed on, the route going gradually downward and then plunging to a T-junction.
+Right turn onto the Gloucestershire Way, which took me around a disused quarry.
+I turned right again, this time upwards at a fork in the track which led me to a place I remembered stopping at previously - a

 In a courtyard just before Rosemary Lane, Woolaston

-I had become horrendously lost at this point last time and had wasted a couple of hours in trying to find my route again.
-Fortunately, my memory was fresh of this part of the route and I negotiated around the difficult spots with no problem.
-What had been an exasperating toil over hilly ground in June was, today, a swift tramp through wild but beautiful scenery.
-I walked the length of the mini-valley, climbed steeply out of it and went unerringly through a few fields surrounded by woods that had flummoxed me before.
-True, it was a torturous little route, involving doubling back on lanes, steep descents into more fissures and a brief and blessed interlude into cool woodland near Ashwell Grove, but I didn’t lose my way at all.
-I quickly broke free of the woods, entered another field which I edged around and went along a track amidst a thin belt of trees.
-Suddenly, I found myself on Rosemary Lane.
+I had become horrendously lost at this point in June and wasted a couple of hours.
+Today, memory serving me well, I negotiated the difficult spots without trouble.
+What had been an exasperating toil was a swift tramp through wild and beautiful scenery — the mini-valley, a steep climb out, a few fields that had baffled me before, a doubling back on lanes, a descent into another fissure, a brief and blessed interlude of cool woodland near Ashwell Grove.
+I didn't lose my way at all.
+I broke free of the trees, edged around a field along a track through a thin belt of trees and found myself on Rosemary Lane.

 A bridge too far .... ?

-I had been looking forward to reaching this point all day.
-For me, it seemed to declare that the hilly part of the Forest of Dean area was coming to an end.
+I had been looking forward to this all day.
+Rosemary Lane meant that the hilly part of the Forest of Dean area was coming to an end.
 Ahead of me, on Rosemary Lane, was the long descent to the A48 road into Chepstow and flatter country for a while.
 I passed a house and yard which contained a ruinous vehicle I likened to an ancient school bus.
 It had a rust-nibbled bonnet and was dressed in faded blue paint, vegetation sprawled over bowed plastic windows.
-The house cat watched me disdainfully and refused to be drawn by my earnest entreaties to pet it, so that I gave up and moved on.
-Having said that I felt Rosemary Lane marked an end to this hilly section, I now encountered a part of it that swooped upwards for a short but savage period.
-I remembered it well and started my ascent, head down and breath soon rasping.

 The Wye meanders towards the Severn near Buffer Wharf, Chepstow